Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 #### ImGUI Configurer
 On the desktop and browser ports a simple imgui configurer dialog is available (which can be shown by pressing the 'C' button).
-Here you can specify the same parameters as in the config file but they cannot be saved (yet).
+Here you can specify the same parameters as in the config file but they cannot be saved.

-### Championship Lode Runner ###
+### Championship Lode Runner
-To play with this version you just have to edit the config file/set it in the launcher or launch the exe with "Championship" argument.
+To play with this version you just have to set it in the imgui configurer, edit the config file, set it in the launcher or launch the exe with "Championship" argument.

 ### Hardware and software requirements
 Your graphics card has to support OpenGL 4.6 to run it.
 You also need to install Visual Studio x64 redistributables (vc_redist.x64) from [Microsoft's site](https://aka.ms/vs/16/release/vc_redist.x64.exe).